CyTube/cytu.be-policies/terms-of-use.md

   * All content, including but not limited to embedded audio and video, images, and links to external content must be legal to view and share in the State of Washington, USA.
-  * Legal adult content, such as pornography, is permitted only in private channels (i.e., channels not listed publicly on the front page).
-All users must be of legal age in their country to view this content.
+  * Legal adult content, such as pornography, is permitted only in channels clearly marked as 18+ in the channel title All users must be of legal age in their country to view this content.
 Child pornography or sharing pornography with minors is not permitted.
   * Content must not attempt to circumvent the privacy or security measures of